baran-booyeh/baran-booyeh/README.md

 ---

 ## About Me 🌐
-I’m a Data Science student with bachelor degree in Data Analytics who loves exploring data and uncovering hidden patterns.
-I’m passionate about statistics, data storytelling, and turning complex information into simple insights that can help make better business and economic decisions.
+I’m a **Data Science student with a background in Data Analytics** who loves exploring data and uncovering hidden patterns.
+I’m passionate about statistics, data storytelling, and turning complex information into simple insights that drive better business and economic decisions.

 ---
 ## 🛠️ Skills